Daisy-D5/Simon-Game/README.md

+#### Simon is a game that tests your short-term memory skills.

 ## Controls

-#### Start by pressing 'play' button for a single light and sound to start off the game.
+#### Start by pressing 'play' button for first random colour button to flash and make a sound.

 ## Goal